Distributed Influence-Augmented Local Simulators for Parallel MARL in Large Networked Systems: Experiments

 \paragraph{Warehouse Commissioning} The second domain we consider is a warehouse commissioning task \citep{suau2022influence}.
-A team of robots (blue) need to fetch the items (yellow) that appear with probability $0.02$ on the shelves (dashed black lines) of the warehouse (see Figure \ref{fig:global_sim} in Appendix \ref{ap:screenshots}).
+A team of robots (blue) needs to fetch the items (yellow) that appear with probability $0.02$ on the shelves (dashed black lines) of the warehouse (see Figure \ref{fig:global_sim} in Appendix \ref{ap:screenshots}).
 Each robot has been designated a $5 \times 5$ square region and can only collect the items that appear on the shelves at the edges.
 The regions overlap so that each of the $4$ item shelves in a robot's region is shared with one of its $4$ neighbors.
+The robots receive a reward between $[0, 1]$ when collecting an item.
+The exact value depends on how old the item is compared to the other items in their region.
+This is to encourage the robots to collect the oldest items first.
 The robots receive as observations a bitmap encoding their own location and a set of $12$ binary variables that indicate whether or not a given item needs to be collected.
 The robots, however, cannot see the location of the other robots even though all of them are directly or indirectly influencing each other through their actions.
 We built four variants of the warehouse with $4$, $25$, $49$, and $100$ robots (agents).
 A screenshot of the warehouse with $25$ robots is shown in Appendix \ref{ap:screenshots}.
 The GS simulates the entire warehouse while the LS models only a $5 \times 5$ square region (Figure \ref{fig:local_sim} in Appendix \ref{ap:screenshots}).
-We use the same LS for every robot (agent) but since, depending on where they are located they are influenced differently by the rest of the robots, we have separate AIPs, $\{\hat{I}_{\theta_i}\}_{i \in N}$, for each of them.
+We use the same LS for every robot (agent) but since depending on where they are located they are influenced differently by the rest of the robots, we have separate AIPs, $\{\hat{I}_{\theta_i}\}_{i \in N}$, for each of them.
 These are GRUs \citep{Cho2014Learning} with the same architecture but different weights $\theta_i$, which we train periodically with frequency $F$ on datasets $\{D_i\}_{i \in N}$ collected from the GS.
 Robot $i$'s influence sources $u_i^t$ encode the location of the four neighbor robots.
 If its AIP $\hat{I}_{\theta_i}$ predicts that any of the neighbor robots is at one of the $12$ cells within its region, and there is an active item on that cell, that item is removed and robot $i$ can no longer collect it.